bycoffe/campfin-linker/README.md

 individual by the *canonical_id* field.

 The *individual_possible_matches* table contains roughly 170 records, which represent the pairs that didn't satisfy the threshold to be considered a match by the learning algorithm, but possibly are.
-These possible matches can be resolved with the resolve.py script, or you could use another method to determine whether they're actually matches.
+These potential matches can be resolved with the resolve.py script, or you could use another method to determine whether they're actually matches.
 They can also be ignored, which would result in a slightly less precise linkage.